You may have some questions about what you need to do when your loved one dies. This will depend on their circumstances and where they passed.

-The hospital will provide the relevant paperwork for either the cremation or burial to your Funeral Director.
+The hospital will provide all the relevant paperwork for either the cremation or burial to your Funeral Director.

 In a Nursing Home (expected)

-If your loved one passes away in a nursing home, the staff will organise the Doctor to complete the paperwork for either a burial or cremation.
+If your loved one passes away in a nursing home, the staff will organise the doctor to complete the paperwork for either a burial or cremation.

-At Home (expected)
+At home (expected)

-Access to the bedroom or place where your loved one is where our team of 2 people will be able to prepare your loved one for transfer.
-You may wish to be present or wait in the lounge room.
+You will need to provide access to the bedroom or place where your loved one is located so that a team of two people can prepare your loved one for transfer.
+You may wish to be present or wait in another room.

-At Home or Outside the Home (unexpected)
+At home or outside the home (unexpected)

-Your loved one will be taken by the Coroners to the closest Coroners Morgue, and will be handled by Coroners team.
-Once they give your Funeral Director the approval to take them into care, they will collect them from the morgue.
+Your loved one will be taken by the coroner to the closest coroner’s morgue and will be handled by the coroner’s team.